 The agency received a minor increase for FY 2023 to offset the across the board raises.
 No increases in appropriations to account for increasing costs of goods and services.
+The grievance board continues to have challenges in updating its current database but continues to work towards solutions.

-- Cost avoidance through successful alternative dispute resolution at level two. - FY 2022, the Grievance Board met its estimated performance measures regarding decisions issued by administrative law judges within 30 days after a hearing or receipt of the Proposed Findings of Fact and Conclusions of Law. - FY 2022, the Grievance Board continued to maintain a rate of 100% of decisions issued by administrative law judges within 90 days after a hearing or receipt of the Proposed Findings of Fact and Conclusions of Law.
+- Cost avoidance through successful alternative dispute resolution at level two. - FY 2023, the Grievance Board met its estimated performance measures regarding decisions issued by administrative law judges within 30 days after a hearing or receipt of the Proposed Findings of Fact and Conclusions of Law. - FY 2023, the Grievance Board continued to maintain a rate of 100% of decisions issued by administrative law judges within 90 days after a hearing or receipt of the Proposed Findings of Fact and Conclusions of Law.